 (v) notification of factors which may exacerbate an individual's potential for violence.

 (g) The program shall comply with the "Duty to Warn," Section 78B-3-502.

-(h) The program shall document specialized training in domestic violence assessment and treatment practices, including 24 hours of pre-service training, within the last two years; and 16 hours annual training thereafter for all individuals providing treatment service.
+(h) The program shall document specialized training in domestic violence assessment and treatment practices, including 24 hours of Utah Association for Domestic Violence Treatment (UADVT) pre-service training, within the last two years; and 16 hours annual training thereafter for all individuals providing treatment service.